aholden85/py-crowdstrike/README.md

 # py-crowdstrike
-A small collection of CrowdStrike API calls that I've implemented as Python functions.
+A growing collection of CrowdStrike API calls that I've implemented as Python functions.